kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

 ### General - Storage Gateway

 - Storage Gateway is a virtual machine image that can be installed on a host in your data center.
 Once installed and associated with an AWS account, the gateway can be configured and provides a direct line into AWS.
+- The Storage Gateway service is primarily used for attaching infrastructure located in a Data centre or office to the AWS Storage infrastructure.
+The AWS documentation states that; "You can think of a file gateway as a file system mount on S3."

 ### Storage Gateway Types

-- **File Gateway** (NFS): store flat files in S3.
+- **File Gateway**: store flat files in S3.
-- The file gateway enables you to store and retrieve objects in Amazon S3 using file protocols, such as NFS.
-Objects written through file gateway can be directly accessed in S3.
+  - File Gateway enables you to store and retrieve objects in Amazon S3 using file protocols, such as Network File System (NFS).
+Objects written through File Gateway can be directly accessed in S3.
-- Use cases for file gateway include: (a) migrating on-premises file data to Amazon S3, while maintaining fast local access to recently accessed data, (b) Backing up on-premises file data as objects in Amazon S3 (including Microsoft SQL Server and Oracle databases and logs), with the ability to use S3 capabilities such as lifecycle management, versioning and cross region replication, and, (c) Hybrid cloud workflows using data generated by on-premises applications for processing by AWS services such as machine learning, big data analytics or serverless functions.
+  - Use cases for File Gateway include:
+    - (a) migrating on-premises file data to Amazon S3, while maintaining fast local access to recently accessed data
+    - (b) Backing up on-premises file data as objects in Amazon S3 (including Microsoft SQL Server and Oracle databases and logs), with the ability to use S3 capabilities such as lifecycle management, versioning and cross region replication
+    - (c) Hybrid cloud workflows using data generated by on-premises applications for processing by AWS services such as machine learning, big data analytics or serverless functions.
+  - File Gateway volumes retain a copy of frequently accessed data subsets locally.
-- **Volumes Gateway** (iSCSI): The volume gateway provides block storage to your applications using the iSCSI protocol.
+- **[Volumes Gateway](https://aws.amazon.com/storagegateway/volume/)** (iSCSI): The volume gateway provides block storage to your applications using the [iSCSI protocol](https://en.wikipedia.org/wiki/ISCSI).
 Data on the volumes is stored in Amazon S3.
 To access your iSCSI volumes in AWS, you can take EBS snapshots which can be used to create EBS volumes.
 The snapshots capture the incremental changes to save space.
-- Stored Volumes: store files on premise, back up to AWS.
+- **Stored Volumes**: store files on premise, back up to AWS.
-- Cached Volumes: only store recently accessed data on premise, back up everything else to AWS.
+- **Cached Volumes**: only store recently accessed data on premise, back up everything else to AWS.
 Helps minimize the need to scale at the local data center, while still providing low latency to frequently accessed data.
 - **Tape Gateway** (VTL): The tape gateway provides your backup application with an iSCSI virtual tape library (VTL) interface, consisting of a virtual media changer, virtual tape drives, and virtual tapes.
 Virtual tape data is stored in Amazon S3 or can be archived to Amazon Glacier.

 ### General - Snowball